June through Sept

 THANK YOU for your ongoing financial support.

 Please Note.
-No tax dollars are used to fund the Pender Island Recycling Society or recycling depot operation.
+No tax dollars are used to fund the Pender Island Recycling Society or the depot operation.

 BC Recycling Program